ArieKindicator/ReadyNAS/NZBget/README.md

 This package installs a *stock release* of the latest available Linux release of NZBget.

 #### How to update NZBget
 Future updates of NZBget can be installed by using the update option of NZBget.
-Go to `System` and press  `Check For Updates` next to Update NZBGet.
+Go to `System` and press  `Check For Updates` next to `Update NZBGet`.